 Introduction

-The root of the problem often lies in unclear boundaries of responsibility.
-This is especially true for cross-functional projects where marketers need to interact with developers, and designers with analysts.
-In such conditions, "gray zones" naturally emerge where it's unclear who exactly should be making decisions.
+The root cause of overlapping responsibilities is frequently unclear role boundaries — particularly in cross-functional projects where marketers interact with developers and designers work alongside analysts.
+In these conditions, "gray zones" emerge naturally: areas where it is genuinely unclear who should be making decisions.

-Another reason is role evolution.
-What was exclusively one specialist's task a year ago may now require input from several experts.
-Technologies change, processes become more complex, and clear boundaries blur.
+Role evolution compounds this.
+What was exclusively one specialist's responsibility a year ago may now require input from several experts.
+Technologies change, processes become more complex, and boundaries that were previously clear become blurred.

-The third factor is the drive for independence.
-Many experienced employees prefer to "play it safe" and take responsibility themselves rather than risk project failure due to others' mistakes.
-While this approach is understandable, at the team level it leads to duplicated efforts.
+The drive for independence is a third factor.
+Experienced employees often prefer to take responsibility themselves rather than risk project failure from others' inaction.
+At the individual level this is understandable; at the team level it produces duplicated effort and undermines coordination.

 - Work duplication is a serious blow to team motivation.
-Imagine how a developer feels after spending a week optimizing an algorithm, only to discover that a colleague has already solved the same problem.
+A developer who spends a week optimizing an algorithm only to discover that a colleague has already solved the same problem will not easily repeat the experience of investing effort in that way.

-- Moreover, overlapping responsibilities create fertile ground for conflicts.
-When two people consider themselves responsible for the same area, disagreements in approaches, priorities, and working methods are inevitable.
+- Overlapping responsibilities also create structural conditions for conflict.
+When two people both consider themselves responsible for the same area, disagreements in approach, priority, and working method are not occasional — they are predictable.

 Mapping reality

-Before implementing any tools, you need to understand the current situation.
+Before implementing any tools, the current situation needs to be understood.

-- Conduct a simple exercise with your team: have everyone anonymously describe their main responsibilities.
+- Conduct a simple exercise with the team: have everyone anonymously describe their main responsibilities.
 Then compare the results.
-Usually, the picture is quite colorful—the same tasks are mentioned by 3-4 people, while some critically important functions aren't mentioned by anyone.
+The picture is typically revealing — the same tasks are claimed by 3–4 people, while some critically important functions are claimed by no one.

 - The next step is identifying pain points.
-Ask the team to recall situations from the past month when confusion arose about responsibilities.
-Don't be surprised if there are more such cases than expected.
+Ask the team to recall situations from the past month where confusion arose about who was responsible.
+The number of such cases typically exceeds initial expectations.

 RACI matrix

-This simple table helps clearly define everyone's role in each process.
-But its effectiveness depends on proper application.
+The RACI matrix is a structured table that defines everyone's role in each process.
+Its effectiveness depends on consistent and disciplined application.

 RACI stands for:

 - Responsible (Executor) — the person who physically performs the work.
-There can be several people here.
+Multiple people can hold this role for a given task.

 - Accountable (Owner) — the person who answers for the result and makes key decisions.
-Critically important: there should be only one such person for each task.
+Critically: there should be only one Accountable person per task.

-- Consulted (Advisor) — those whose opinion must be considered.
-Usually experts in related areas.
+- Consulted (Advisor) — those whose input must be considered, typically experts in adjacent areas.

-- Informed (Observer) — those who need to be kept in the loop, but whose opinion isn't required for decision-making.
+- Informed (Observer) — those who need to be kept in the loop, but whose input is not required for decision-making.

-Practical tip: Start by creating a RACI matrix for one specific process.
-For example, for the process of hiring a new employee or launching a new product feature.
-Once the team masters the principle with a simple example, you can expand its application.
+Practical approach: Begin by creating a RACI matrix for one specific process — hiring a new employee, or launching a new product feature.
+Once the team internalizes the principle through a concrete example, the application can be expanded.

-Practical example: When launching a new product feature, the executor might be a developer, the owner—a product manager, advisors—a designer and analyst, and observers—management and customer support.
+Applied example: For a product feature launch, the Responsible party might be the developer, the Accountable party the product manager, the Consulted parties the designer and analyst, and the Informed parties management and customer support.

 Weekly synchronizations